cameron-wags/rainbow_csv.nvim/README.md

 #### :NoRainbowDelim

 This command will disable rainbow columns highlighting for the current file.
-Useful when autodection mechanism has failed and marked non-csv file as csv.
+Use it to cancel _:RainbowDelim_ effect or when autodection mechanism has failed and marked non-csv file as csv

+#### :RainbowDelimQuoted

+Same as _:RainbowDelim_ but allows delimiters inside fields if the field is double quoted by rules of Excel / [RFC 4180](https://tools.ietf.org/html/rfc4180)

+#### :RainbowMonoColumn

+Mark the current file as rainbow table with a single column without delimiters.
+You will be able to run RBQL queries on it using _a1_ column variable.

 #### :RainbowName \<name\>